Tastiera (horse): 2023: three-year-old season

 His next race was the Satsuki Shō (Japanese 2000 Guineas) on April 16, the first leg of the Japanese Triple Crown, at the same racecourse as his previous race.
 He drew gate number 14 and was the 5th most favorite horse behind the Kyodo Tsushin Hai winner Phantom Thief, Keisei Hai winner Sol Oriens, Spring Stakes winner Bellagio Opera, and Kisaragi Sho winner Hrimfaxi.
 He maintained a good position near the front in the race and approached from the outside at the final corner, and at one point completely broke through and took the lead by two lengths, but Sol Oriens caught him late from the outside, leaving him in 2nd place.
-After the race, his jockey Kohei said, "I was able to place him in a good position and with a good rhythm.
+After the race, his jockey Kohei said,"I was able to place him in a good position and with a good rhythm.
 He traveled well throughout the track.
 It was frustrating because it was just a few strides away, but he did a good job.
 There's a lot to look forward to.

-On May 7th, it was announced that he will run the Tōkyō Yūshun (Japanese Derby) as his next race.
+On May 7th, it was announced that he would run the Tōkyō Yūshun (Japanese Derby) as his next race.
 Since Kohei Matsuyama had a prior commitment with Aoba Sho runner-up Hearts Concerto, he was to be ridden by Damian Lane instead.On May 28th, the day of Tōkyō Yūshun, he was the 4th most favorite behind Satsuki Sho winner Sol Oriens, Aoba Sho winner Skilfing, and Phantom Thief.
 He also drew gate number 12 prior and will run from that position.
 He maintained a good position from the start, moved upfront after the final corner into the straight, and broke away with the lead around 200m left, entering the finish line winning the race before the late charges of Sol Oriens, Hearts Concierto, and Bellagio Opera.
-This marks as his first GI victory and he topped all the 7,708 thoroughbreds produced or imported to Japan in 2020.
-With this, Satono Crown has produced his first derby horse in his first year as a stallion.

-This is the first time in 69 years since Golden Wave in 1954 that a jockey who have never ridden the winning horse prior has won the derby.
-This marks as Damian Lane's first Japanese derby victory, while for the horse owner, Carrot Farm, this marks as their second victory right after Rey de Oro in 2017.
+This marked his first GI victory, and he topped all the 7,708 thoroughbreds produced or imported to Japan in 2020.
+With this, Satono Crown has produced his first Derby horse in his first year as a stallion.
+This is the first time in 69 years since Golden Wave in 1954 that a jockey who has never ridden the winning horse prior has won the Derby.
+This marks Damian Lane's first Japanese Derby victory, while for the horse's owner, Carrot Farm, it is their second victory, following Rey de Oro in 2017.
 This is the third consecutive Japanese derby victory for a horse bred by Northern Farm, following Shahryar and Do Deuce, and also their third consecutive G1 victory in 2023 following Victoria Mile (Songline) and Yushun Himba (Liberty Island).